EmilioTec10/Boveda-DCPT/CE1116/02_Requirements/Non Functional Requirements.md

 ---
-Fecha de creación: 2025-08-08 08:36
-Fecha de Modificación: 2025-08-08 08:36
+Last modification: 2025-08-08 08:36
 tags:
+  - Requirements
+  - Agile
-  - requerimientos
+  - Scrum
-Tema: control-ciclo-vida-producto
+Tema: Requirements
 ---

 ## 📚 Idea/Concept
-Specifies quality criteria or restrictions that the system must fulfill.
+Specifies quality attributes, constraints, or conditions that the system must meet, focusing on how the system performs rather than what it does.

 ## 📌 Key points (Optional)
 - Security, performance, scalability, among others.